 Enter the Amazon PPC

-Currently, the Amazon Seller Central offers FBA seller with a registered brand 3 very different means of advertising:
+Currently, Amazon Seller Central offers FBA sellers with a registered brand 3 very different means of advertising:

 - Display Ads

 - Brand ads

 Each of them is a unique tool used for a specific marketing purpose (and pretty much useless for other ones).
 Some just make extra sales.
 Some promote sales via specified keywords.

 Let's see how they can help boost your sales (from least to most significant)